cbmuser/pet_joy/README.md

 ## Update-Diary
 4.8.2025
 The C2N Power- and Breakout-Adapter Gerbers was exchanged.
-The USB-Pinout was wrong, but's easy to fix.
+The USB-Pinout was wrong, but it's easy to fix.
 ````
 Look from the back-side to the pins:
 GND